erkada/UR5/README.md

 # UR5
-This document is intented to have a quick and easy setup for using the UR5 robot in ROS.
+This document is intented to have a quick and easy setup for using the UR5 robot in ROS (with Ubuntu 14.04).

 This readme assumes you have ros-indigo-desktop-full pre-installed on your laptop/PC.